Dennis O'Connor (judge)

 On August 12, 2013, Toronto police chief Bill Blair announced that he had requested O'Connor conduct an internal review into the use of force by police.

 On June 30, 2016, O'Connor was made an Officer of the Order of Canada by Governor General David Johnston for "his service to the legal profession and for his commitment to justice as a commissioner of the Walkerton and Arar inquiries."
 In 2016, he was made a member of the Order of Ontario.

+As of March 2025, O'Connor was senior counsel at Borden Ladner Gervais.
+That month, he submitted a report to the Law Society of Ontario concluding that a 2024 salary increase for the regulator's CEO made by its former treasurer and current judge Jacqueline Horvat without consulting the society's benchers was problematic.